 - Correct blemishes

 - Reduce the appearance of fine lines and wrinkles

 - Remove pigmentation

 - Reduce redness and blotches

 There are several types of peel, generally categorised by how deeply they treat skin layers.
 The lightest peels, often using fruit acids, are used to reduce the appearance of fine lines and wrinkles, reduce skin dryness, remove pigmentation and help manage acne.

 The next sort of peels go deeper, and are used to reduce the appearance of surface wrinkles, blemishes and pigmentation.
 The strongest peels are used to treat deeper wrinkles, sun-damaged skin, and precancerous growths.

-Anaesthetic is not required for most chemical peels, and in expert hands, chemical peels are considered to be safe, effective and budget-friendly alternatives to more expensive laser treatments and cosmetic surgery.
+Anaesthetic is not required for most chemical peels, and in trained hands, chemical peels are considered to be an effective and budget-friendly alternative to more expensive laser treatments and cosmetic surgery.

 There are some very deep chemical peels that require anaesthesia, however these resurfacing cases are now usually treated using laser resurfacing techniques at ENRICH.